What is an Appraisal?

 5. Raising funds

 When a business wants to attract and convince investors to put their money into the company, the easiest way to do that is to present an appraisal value.
-If the value of the company is high, it can drive investors to invest more in the business.
+If the value of the company is high, that can drive investors to invest more in the business.

 Appraisals in Insurance Claims

 Businesses and individuals often take out an insurance policy to protect their property from any accidents.
 However, claiming benefits from the policy can be rigorous and time-consuming; appraisals are a way to hasten the process.
 When an inventory of the contents of a house is ready and appraised, estimating their value becomes easier, and the claim is settled more quickly.

 Thank you for reading CFI’s explanation of appraisal.
 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.